Kurume — Fukuoka prefecture’s third-largest city — is one of those quiet Kyushu day-trips that even Japanese travelers underrate.

 Naritasan Kurume Daijou-in

-Naritasan Kurume features one of Japan’s tallest standing Kannon statues — a 62m bronze figure visible from anywhere in the city.
-With kids:
+Naritasan Kurume features one of Japan’s tallest standing Kannon statues — a 62m bronze figure visible from almost anywhere in the city.
+It’s the single most photogenic stop on a Kurume family day.

 - Stroller-friendly — Mostly; the climb up to the Kannon’s feet has stairs.